no-identd/slice_finder/README.md

 ## Slice Finders
 Built in:
-* `GASliceFinder` - Utilizes `eaMuPlusLambda` evolutionary algorithm to search for the most anomalous slice
+* `GAMuPlusLambdaSliceFinder` - Utilizes `eaMuPlusLambda` evolutionary algorithm to search for the most anomalous slice
 * `UniformSliceFinder` - Utilizes uniform sampling out of the data structure

 Base classes:
 * `SliceFinder` - Base slice finder
+* `GASliceFinder` - Extends `SliceFinder` and enables the use of genetic algorithms as search heuristics

 More algorithms will be added based on demand.